Yu Ge, Ruibin tuning

 3. Wu Zhen (1280-1354): The Fisherman 吳鎮,漁父圖

-In contrast, the 18 titles and poetic text (lyrics?) of the standard tuning Yu Ge discussed on this page are less focused on the fisherman himself and more focused on the surrounding scenery.
-Given that the title of the first section of this standard tuning version is Clouds over the Xiao and Xiang Rivers, perhaps a scroll related to that topic could be used here.
+There is another painting on this same theme, also attributed to Wu Zhen, in the Freer Gallery, Washington, D.C., but details on this are under the introduction here to the Standard tuning Yu Ge.
+As can be see most easily, the 18 titles and poetic text (lyrics?) of the standard tuning Yu Ge discussed on that page are less focused on the fisherman himself and more focused on the surrounding scenery.
+Given that the title of the first section of this raised fifth tuning version is Clouds over the Xiao and Xiang Rivers, perhaps a scroll related to that topic is what should be used here.
 See, for example, 瀟湘八景 Eight Views of the Xiao and Xiang Rivers).
+However, I have never heard of any 16 or 18 section scrolls picturing the related Chu region scenery.

 (Return)